-When the whole of the ball has crossed the goal line, either on the ground or in the air, excluding that portion between the goalposts having last been played or touched by a member of the attacking team, a goal kick shall be awarded to the defending team.
-The ball shall be kicked into play from a point within that half of the penalty area nearest to where the ball crossed the goal line.
+• When the whole of the ball has crossed the goal line, either on the ground or in the air, excluding that portion between the goalposts having last been played or touched by a member of the attacking team, a goal kick shall be awarded to the defending team.
+The ball shall be kicked into play from the nearest point on the penalty area line which runs parallel to the goal line.
+The ball is in play when it is kicked directly out of the penalty area